 Mahatma Gandhi was a true social worker fighting against the evils of society.
 He always said, if you want to do social work, you start it yourself.
-He was very worried about poverty of India, and his political movements were also a type of social work.
+He was very worried about the poverty of India, and his political movements were also a type of social work.

 Poverty was the main focus of early social work, and it is intricately linked with the idea of charity work.
 However, it must now be understood in much broader terms.
-For instance it is not uncommon for modern social workers to find themselves dealing with the consequences arising from many other ‘social problems’ such as racism, sexism, homophobia, and discrimination based on age or on physical or mental ability.
+For instance, it is not uncommon for modern social workers to find themselves dealing with the consequences arising from many other ‘social problems such as racism, sexism, homophobia, and discrimination based on age or on physical or mental ability.

-Modern social workers can be found helping to deal with the consequences of these and many other social maladies in all areas of the human services and in many other fields besides.
+Modern social workers can be found helping to deal with the consequences of these and many other social maladies in all areas of human services and in many other fields besides.
 Mahatma Gandhi wrote, “Your fear about my being engrossed in the political strife and intrigues may be entirely set aside.
 I have no stomach for them, least at the present moment, had none even in South Africa.
 I was in the political life because there through lay my own liberation.
 Montagu said, “I am surprised to find you taking part in the political life of the country!”
-Without a moment’s thought I replied, “I am in it because without it I cannot do my religious and social work,” and I think the reply will stand good to the end of my life.”1
+Without a moment’s thought, I replied, “I am in it because without it I cannot do my religious and social work,” and I think the reply will stand good to the end of my life.”1

-It is not suggested that the Congress should confine its activity for all time to this work only.
+It is not suggested that Congress should confine its activity for all time to this work only.
 But it is suggested that the Congress should for the coming year concentrate the whole of its energy on the work of construction, or as I have otherwise described it, the work of internal growth.”2

 Whereas social work started on a more scientific footing aimed at controlling and reforming individuals (at one stage supporting the notion that poverty was a disease), it has in more recent times adopted a more critical and holistic approach to understanding and intervening in social problems.
 This has led, for example, to the reconceptualisation of poverty as more a problem of the haves versus the have-nots rather than its former status as a disease, illness, or moral defect in need of treatment.